getsentry/rfcs/text/0063-sdk-crash-monitoring.md

 1. Opposite of [Pro 1 of option 1](#option-1-pros).
 2. [Con 3-4 of option 2](#option-2-cons).
-3. Extend the protocol of client reports.
+3. Extend the protocol of client reports, and changes on the backend to pull events from the client reports.
-4. `The client reports feature doesn't expect 100 percent correct numbers, and it is acceptable for the SDKs to lose a small number of client reports`, [develop docs](https://develop.sentry.dev/sdk/client-reports/#sdk-side-recommendations).
-So the SDK might drop some crashes, but maybe that's acceptable.
-5. `Bugs in our SDKs are out of scope for client reports and are not being tracked using client reports at the moment`, [develop-docs](https://develop.sentry.dev/sdk/client-reports/#basic-operation).

 ## Drawbacks

+1. Option 3: Not all SDKs have implemented client reports yet.
+PHP most likely will never add it.

 Please add any drawbacks you can think of as a comment or just commit directly.